-About 32% of adults in America have high blood pressure.
+About 45% of adults in America have high blood pressure.
 Also known as hypertension, this condition is the most common type of cardiovascular disease.
-It occurs when the pressure to move blood through the body is too high or forceful.
-When blood moved too hard and fast through the arteries and veins it causes damage to them.
+It occurs when the pressure that moves blood through the body is too high or forceful.
+When blood moves too hard and fast through the arteries and veins it causes damage to them.
 This can lead to organ damage as well as life threatening conditions like stroke and heart disease.

 Blood pressure is measured by two numbers in a single reading.
 The first number, systolic pressure, is the force or pressure that is in the arteries each time the heart beats.
 The second number, diastolic pressure, is the force or pressure that is in the arteries when the heart rests between each beat.
 Normal blood pressure is around 120 mm HG over 80 mm HG (120/80) in adults, but it can become elevated in time of stress or physical exertion.
 It is also normal for different people to have a different blood pressure “normal.”

 People who have a blood pressure that is 130/80 or higher at least twice may have a problem with high blood pressure.
-When blood pressure is slightly over 120 mm HG systolic and less than 80 mm HG diastolic it is considered to be prehypertension.
+When blood pressure is slightly over 120 mm HG systolic or slightly more than 80 mm HG diastolic it is considered to be prehypertension.
 Approximately 75 million American adults are prehypertensive.
-However, even this stage the risk of damage to the brain, heart, arteries, and kidneys is increased.
+However, even at this stage the risk of damage to the brain, heart, arteries, and kidneys is increased.

 One of the most alarming aspects of high blood pressure is that there are usually no discernable symptoms to indicate a person is hypertensive or prehypertensive.
 Because of this it is often referred to as a “silent killer.”
 The majority of people will not experience any symptoms at all until they are in a hypertensive crisis – and even then they may not have any symptoms.
 There are no signs or symptoms to alert a person that they could have this dangerous health condition.